AugustusClient/Augustus-Wiki/src/content/docs/misc/autoleave.md

 ---
 title: AutoLeave
 ---
-AutoLeave makes you Leave either the Lobby you are currently in or the whole Server under certain set conditions
+AutoLeave makes you Leave either the Lobby you are currently in or the whole server under certain set conditions

 ## CalculateWithHit
-CalculatesWithHit starts a Timer that resets everytime you get hit by someone, for example if you set the Timer to 5000ms the Client will auto leave after 5 seconds of not getting hit.
+CalculatesWithHit starts a timer that resets everytime you get hit by someone, for example if you set the timer to 5000ms the Client will auto leave after 5 seconds of not geting hit.

-### Time
+### time
-Lets you set the Time for CalculateWithHit in ms. 1000ms = 1 second
+Lets you set the time for CalculateWithHit in ms. 1000ms = 1 second

-###  DisplayTime:
+###  displaytime:
-Displays Timer on your Screen, which is red when the Time set isnt met and turns green when the Time is reached
+Displays a timer on your Screen, which is red when the time set isnt met and turns green when the time is reached

 ### X-Coord
-Sets the X Coord for the Displayed Timer which meens left and right
+Sets the X Coord for the displayed timer which meens left and right

 ### Y-Coord
-Sets the Y Coord for the Displayed Timer which means up and down
+Sets the Y Coord for the displayed timer which means up and down

 ## AutoLeave
 Enabled will leave the server if your hearts fall under the threshold set in hearts